Winstanley and York Road Estate: Population

 According to official data today, 56% of those living on the estates are from BME groups and 35% are Black, both well above borough averages of 27% and 10.4% respectively.
 The ward as a whole has the third-highest proportion of ethnic minorities in Wandsworth, after Tooting and Furzedown.
 There is a substantial Somali minority on the estate and 19% of children attending school from the estate speak Somali as a first language.
 The proportion of single-parent households with dependent children in the statistical boundaries of the Latchmere ward is also double the average of the borough of Wandsworth at 12%.
-A population age pyramid of the estates and Latchmere ward shows that the estates have higher levels of 0-16 and 65+ year olds than the ward and London average.
+A population age pyramid of the estates and Latchmere ward shows that the estates have higher levels of 0–16 and 65+ year olds than the ward and London average.

 Education

 Private

 Thames Christian College is a private school on the Winstanley Estate that tends to draw the vast majority of its pupils from beyond the estates but was also notable for its brief association with Levi Root's former restaurant "the Papine Jerk Centre".
 However, Thomas's school, another private school next to the Winstanley and Surrey Lane Estates, attracted increased media coverage when Prince George and Princess Charlotte were both enrolled as pupils at the school in 2017.
-This prompted some slightly snobbish discussion from Dan Jones and some of the media about the juxtaposition of violent gang crime and "inner-city neglect" on the Winstanley Estate, Surrey Lane Estate and nearby area to the extreme privilege and wealth of the monarchy.
+This prompted some discussion from Dan Jones and some of the media about the juxtaposition of violent gang crime and "inner-city neglect" on the Winstanley Estate, Surrey Lane Estate and nearby area to the extreme privilege and wealth of the monarchy.

 State

 One of the earliest schools in the immediate vicinity of the Estates was Sir Walter St John's School on Battersea High Street, founded in 1700 by Sir Walter St. John to "teach twenty poor boys", which rapidly expanded throughout its existence.
-The Elementary Education Act of 1870 then split one half of the school into Battersea Grammar School, which first stood at the intersection of Plough Road and St John's Hill between 1875 and 1936.
+The Elementary Education Act 1870 then split one half of the school into Battersea Grammar School, which first stood at the intersection of Plough Road and St John's Hill between 1875 and 1936.
 Despite moving to a new site in Streatham after this time, the school retained its original name until it merged with another local school in 1977 to become a comprehensive school as Furzedown Secondary School.
 Falconbrook primary school is a primary state school situated directly on the Winstanley Estate to serve the residents of the community.
 Sure Start Battersea is also situated next to the estates to serve the early-learning needs of the community.
 Most state secondary school pupils from the area will probably attend either: St. John Bosco College on the Surrey Lane Estate or Harris Academy Battersea on the Doddington and Rollo Estate.